 Dossiers - Cost-reduction packages

-This would allow the Federal Council to amend all the rules for the EEE review without the participation of Parliament and introduce the cost effectiveness principle together with an annual EEE review through the back door, which would seriously erode predictability and legal certainty.
-Any such changes to the law must be made by way of the targeted expansion and differentiation of the current criteria, including consideration of the latest scientific methods to prove the effectiveness of medicinal products for the SL.
+This would allow the Federal Council to amend all the rules for the EEE review without the participation of Parliament and introduce the cheapest principle together with an annual EEE review through the back door, which would seriously erode predictability and legal certainty.
+Any such changes to the law must by made by way of the targeted expansion and differentiation of the current criteria, including consideration of the latest scientific methods to prove the effectiveness of medicinal products for the Specialty List.

 Revision of the health insurance ordinances

 It should also be mentioned in this context that a revision of the Health Insurance Ordinance (KVV) and the Health Care Benefits Ordinance (KLV) has recently been initiated. scienceindustries firmly rejects the proposed amendments and returns the proposal for reconsideration.

 There is also a significant link between CCP 2 and this revision of the health insurance ordinances.
 A coordinated approach to both matters is of key importance, which is why discussions on CCP 2 must first be conducted and concluded in parliament before the corresponding ordinances can be amended.
 We asked both the Federal Council and the SGK-N to take this into account and to proceed accordingly.